Active strategies win over passive ones.

 These are more cognitively challenging than other passive methods and thus more tiresome.

-Memory palaces, hands down.
-This is the best way to get stuff from the outside world and into your long term memory.
+Memory palaces are hands down the best way to get stuff from the outside world and into your long term memory.

 Repetition and Practise